 Shell offers an 80-Point Pension Benefit Restoration Plan, a non-qualified pension plan.
 This means it does not receive the same preferential tax benefits as your qualified pension, the Shell 80 Point Pension.
 Instead, Shell calculates your 80-Point Pension Benefit Restoration Plan using a formula that includes the IRS-published segment rates from each September, which pays out as a lump sum.

 Monitoring segment rates has never been more critical, with the most significant interest rate increase since 1994 being announced by Federal Reserve Chairman Jerome Powell in June 2022.
 As segment rates rise, the value of a lump sum pension BRP payout will fall.
 If you noticed that segment rates were decreasing, similar to what happened in early 2020, and chose to wait a few months before electing to start your pension, you could potentially add hundreds of thousands of dollars to your benefit.
-However, throughout 2022, interest and segment rates have risen quickly, which may substantially impact the lump sum you receive in retirement if you’re considering retiring, for example, in 2023
+As you near your retirement date, keep an eye on the trend of segment rates.
+If it's dropping, it could substantially impact the lump sum you receive in retirement if you’re considering a 2025 or 2026 retirement date.

 Segment rates are constantly changing, so watching the trend can be advantageous when determining the best time to take your pension for the most significant payout.